openupthecloud/cloud-native-academy/README.md

 * What is a software pipeline?
 * Software pipeline theory.
+* Setting up a front-end software pipeline.
 * How to test a front-end application.
+* Best practices for monitoring on a front-end application in S3
 * Setting up a software pipeline with Github Actions

 ---